Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 The First Watch Daytime Cafe is one of our favorite breakfast and brunch spots in Johnson City!

-This place is perfect for slow weekend mornings when you want to wake up slow and fill up on energizing delicious food and drinks.
+This place is perfect for slow weekend mornings when you want to wake up slowly and fill up on energizing delicious food and drinks.

 The only downside?
 Unless you get there early (say, before 11 am), you’ll likely be waiting 25–50 minutes for a table.

 If you want more recommendations for where to grab your first meal of the day, check out our guide linked above.
-Maple St Biscuit Company and Cootie Browns are other good options for brunch.
+Maple St Biscuit Company and The Label are other good options for brunch.

 Twisting Falls (also known as Compression Falls) is a gorgeous waterfall located an hour outside of Johnson City, but we include it here as a must-do activity because it’s one of our favorites in Northeast Tennessee.